Tractors & Vehicles

 Scale Model Railroad

 The Great Itasca Railway is in full operation during the show for children and adults to take a ride on!
 Throughout the day and into the evening, both kids and adults could choose from a trolley car or four different trains to ride on the Lake Itasca Railway.
 Construction on the rail line began in 1993 by Emmett Anderson and Vern Smith.
 Over the years the track was expanded and trains were added and now consists of 1,500 feet of track, a covered bridge and trestle bridge.
-There is also a locomotive building by the track where the trains are stored throughout the winter.
-Make sure to check out the Railroad and take a ride on The Great Itasca Railway!!
+There is also a locomotive building by the track where the trains are stored during the winter.
+Make sure to checkout the Railroad and take a ride on The Great Itasca Railway!!